 Then one morning I woke up full of renewed energy, completely back to normal.
 So, I spent the next several days playing catch up on everything I had let fall to the waist side during my time of being out of it.
 I was thrilled that whatever had been going on seemed to have passed.
 I continued to live life like normal and resumed my previous schedule.

 I’m not sure how much time passed before I found myself once again barely able to get out of bed in the morning.
-Try as I might, sleep just couldn’t find it’s way through the pain at night and I resorted this time to taking Tylenol PM in order to get some sort of rest which only made the zombie feeling worse the next day.
+Try as I might, sleep just couldn’t find it’s a way through the pain at night and I resorted this time to taking Tylenol PM in order to get some sort of rest which only made the zombie feeling worse the next day.

 I went to the doctor and he told me I needed to exercise, so we joined a family gym and went almost every single day.
-Some days were fine, but most were worse and I felt like I was trapped in an 80 year old body at just under 30 years old.
+Some days were fine, but most were worse and I felt like I was trapped in an 80-year-old body at just under 30 years old.

 I’ve done my own research and know the possibilities (some of which can be quite grim).
-I’ve also watched my body closely to see if there are any triggers.
+I’ve also watched my body closer to see if there are any triggers.
 Exercise does not help, but I did find something that did.
 I began stretching and doing yoga often.
-In fact you can catch me stretching all throughout the day whenever I begin to feel the tight, painful sensations.
+In fact, you can catch me stretching all throughout the day whenever I begin to feel the tight, painful sensations.